sebeichholz/saveyourinternet/README.md

 The web site "saveyourinternet.oregami.org" does not record any personal data, so a privacy policy is not necessary.

-For questions ask me at:
+For questions ask me (Sebastian Eichholz) at saveyourinternet@oregami.org

-Sebastian Eichholz
-saveyourinternet@oregami.org